Over 320 days of sunshine a year!

 It is important to remember that at any time of year, across the entire mountain range, a rise in elevation of 200m can mean a fall in temperature of around 1°C – even in summer!

 Spring is one of our favourite seasons, it seems to arrive suddenly and quickly feels like summer.
 The average daytime temperatures are between 15°C and 25°C.

-By midday it is often shorts weather, although venturing high means a good layering system of clothing is needed as temperatures can drop quickly.
+By midday it is often shorts weather, although venturing high means a good layering system of clothing is needed.